SeraphinaDawn/task-tracker/README.md

     git clone <repository_address>
     ```
 2. Follow the steps in the project for practice and experimentation.
+3. For Chinese notes, see [Git.md](Git.md).
-3. If you have any questions, please refer to the Git official documentation or online tutorials.
+4. If you have any questions, please refer to the Git official documentation or online tutorials.

 ## Contribution